FransBouma/InjectableGenericCameraSystem/Cameras/ResidentEvil2/ReadMe.md

 - Hud toggle
 - Aspect Ratio selection.
 - DoF removal in cutscenes.
+- Vignette removal

 ### Important: DirectX 11 only
 The tools only work with DirectX11 of the game.
-The game itself starts with DirectX 12 by default.
-To switch back to DirectX 11, please see [this guide](https://framedsc.github.io/GameGuides/devil_may_cry_5.htm).
+Use the in-game setting to switch to DirectX11 if you've opted to use DirectX12
+*before* you inject the tools.

 ### How to use
 Read the enclosed readme.txt for details, really!
 Run the game as **administrator** otherwise it won't work.